ajarara/poyais/README.md

       * Combinator_state is unset, there's only one parser on the stack
       * Combinator\_state is set, there's more than one parser on the stack
     * grouping_start is unset

+# transformed results
+Optionals and identfiers needing out of band matches seems inevitable.
+We can use them at parse time for results and filter them out at the top level.

+Really we only need to filter out optionals.
+The identifiers we'd like to keep, because they are definitely useful for other stages of our compiler.

+In any case, any parser returns a Node whose value is either a success or another Node.
+The link is always a Node, if it's not none.